extrabacon/xlrd-parser/README.md

 This module interfaces with a Python shell to stream JSON from stdout using a child process.
 It is not a port of xlrd from Python to Javascript (which is surely possible).

+IMPORTANT: this package is being moved over to the [pyspreadsheet](https://github.com/extrabacon/pyspreadsheet) project, which provides many new features such as writing files.
+It is based on the same Python/Node hybrid, but integrates with more libraries in order to deliver new features beyond xlrd.
+As a result, xlrd-parser is no longer under active development.

 ## Features

 + Much faster and more memory efficient than most alternatives